dungeon-rs/dungeon-rs/CONTRIBUTING.md

 However, Rust isn't known for it's fast compile times, so depending on your platform there's a few tricks you can try to improve the compile times.
 Check out `.cargo/config_fast_build.toml` for ways to do so.

+## AI assisted contribution
+AI contributions are welcome, but they are subjected to the same rules as regular contributions.
+Do not make low-effort slop contributions, as they will be rejected without comment.

+Direct your AI to [AGENTS.md](./AGENTS.md) for instructions on how to contribute.